Cockington Green Gardens, Canberra, Australian Capital Territory © VisitCanberra

 By Jennifer Pinkerton

 If your kids love to run amok outdoors, you’ve come to the right place.
 Ask Canberra parents what they love about their city and chances are you’ll hear them say, “It’s a great place for kids” – the lengthy list of open-air activities on offer has a lot to do with the reason why.
 And while nature play options are rife, the city's suite of national buildings offers equally enticing child-focused experiences.
-The thoughtfully-designed kids' zones at the National Carillon, the National Arboretum and science museum Questacon provide the perfect stomping ground for sessions of painting, making, imagining and exploring.

 The National Carillon is a musical tower that sits atop Aspen Island beside Lake Burley Griffin.
 On an instrument similar to an organ, Canberra’s carillonists perform 50-minute recitals throughout the week.
 The Island is a top spot for a lunchtime picnic with kids.
 Just as idyllic is Boundless, the playground that lies across from the Carillon’s footbridge.
 This clever park, designed to mark the Centenary of Canberra, is the city's first all-abilities playground.
 It hosts free activities on the first Friday and third Sunday of every month.

-Questacon science museum
+Visit the Questacon science museum

 Kids of all ages go nuts over Questacon, the National Science and Technology Centre, as evidenced by the queues that snake outside the building's doors during school holidays.
 Over four levels, children can free-fall down a six metre (20 foot) slide, experience the shake of an earthquake, freeze their own shadows and send neon scarves coursing through a web of vacuum tunnels.
 Younger kids are catered for via Mini Q, a zone for 0-6 year olds: it's equipped with a water play station, a child-sized model bakery and shop, a crawl and slide space and a simulated space ship.